United Cup: History

 The tournament was announced on 7 August 2022 as a replacement for the ATP Cup, a men's team tournament that had been established in 2020 by the ATP and Tennis Australia.
 While offering large purses, the tournament had been hampered by low attendance and the impact of the COVID-19 pandemic.
 The new competition was seen as more akin to the Hopman Cup tournament formerly played in Perth from 1989 to 2019.

 It is the first mixed-gender team event to offer both ATP rankings and WTA rankings points to its players, with a maximum 500 points for the winners.

 Trophy

 The United Cup trophy was designed and made by London-based Thomas Lyte.
-Crafted from sterling silver and plated the 24-carat, it was first unveiled at Cottesloe Beach in Perth, Western Australia, in December 2022.
+Crafted from sterling silver and plated 24-carat gold, it was first unveiled at Cottesloe Beach in Perth, Western Australia, in December 2022.

-Standing at 50cm tall, the United Cup features 36 sweeping rods to represent the 18-country mixed doubles partnerships involved in the tournament.
+Standing at 50 cm tall, the United Cup features 36 sweeping rods to represent the 18-country mixed doubles partnerships involved in the tournament.